jinichu/Resumemon/README.md

 1. Clone this repo.
 2. Run `npm install` to install some dependencies.
 3. Run `npm start` and go to [http://localhost:3000](http://localhost:3000/).

+## Live Demo

+A demo can be found here: https://resumemon.rice.sh/